Atreyagaurav/local-mpv/README.md

       -s, --server       Run a server to control the mpv -p, --port <PORT>  Run the server in the given port [default: 6780] -q, --qr           Display QR code for URL
-      -h, --help         Print help
-      -V, --version      Print version
+      -h, --help         Print help (see more with '--help') -V, --version      Print version

-# Not implemented
-`ARGS` are not yet sent to `mpv` through `libmpv`.

 # Future Plans
-Maybe make it filter the copied contents for urls/filepaths only so that other copied text don't mess up the playlist.
+- Maybe make it filter the copied contents for urls/filepaths only so that other copied text don't mess up the playlist.
+- Option to save/upload playlists as text file
+- Option to upload a file (music/video) from client's local storage
+- Add play and delete options to the entries in the playlist

+# Installation
+A small inconvience is that the `libmpv-rs` library is build against a fixed `libmpv` version.
+So, clone the `libmpv-rs` repo from github, and make sure it is made for the same version of `libmpv` that you have in your system.
+You can also change the version number in the `Cargo.toml` if the corresponding version is available in `crates.io`, in my case, I replaced the contents in `libmpv-sys/include/` in the `libmpv-rs` repo from the header files in `/use/include/mpv/`.